bennett-j/RoboChallenge/docs/notes.md

     > "Well done on what you've all achieved today.
 We hope you enjoyed yourself and have understood a little of how robots work and one of the ways in which they can see the world.
 You probably all experienced the challenge of tuning the robot to complete the racetrack quickly but accurately.
 Challenges such as this - (maybe not robot racers but) of how to complete a task quickly and accurately."
     - You could ask some of the students to tell the class of their experience or if they did something special.
     - Maybe explain to the whole class how the algorithm works.
+    - At the end or before, you could show them some videos of other line following robots and discuss the differences.

 ### Starting
 There aren't any solutions.
 The purpose is just to get them running and downloading code to the robot.
 They can't do anything wrong if they follow the sheet - but they probably won't so you need to be very proactive in helping them through this bit.